-Getting the C-15 License for flooring offers the opportunity for incredible income potential within the construction industry as the installation of wood floors, carpets, and laminates are critical services and almost always required within a construction project.
+Getting the C-15 License for flooring offers the opportunity for incredible income potential within the construction industry.

 Commercial flooring jobs can be incredibly lucrative especially if you offer a one-stop service for clients to choose materials, have their previous floor removed and a new one installed.